Categorical data: Vocabulary and one-hot encoding

 Figure 1.
 A unique feature for each category.

-Exercise: Check your intuition
+Exercise: Check your understanding

 True or False: A machine learning model can train directly on raw string values, like "Red" and "Black", without converting these values to numerical vectors.